Coat of arms of the Drapers Company

 The Worshipful Company of Drapers, informally known as the Drapers' Company and formally known as The Master and Wardens and Brethren and Sisters of the Guild or Fraternity of the Blessed Mary the Virgin of the Mystery of Drapers of the City of London, was probably the first corporate body in England to be granted a coat of arms, on 10 March 1438/9 by Sir William Bruges, Garter King of Arms.
 The patent dated 1439 is the earliest surviving such grant of arms made to a corporate body in England.
 The arms were modified in 1561, when the crest was added and the lion supporters granted.
 These grants were superseded in 1613 with minor modifications.
-The Queen as Freeman of the Fraternity possesses a small jewelled and enamelled brooch depicting its arms and circumscribed by the motto, known as "The Drapers Company Badge".
-She wears the brooch when performing royal engagements connected with the Drapers Company.
 The modern blazon is: Azure, three clouds radiated proper each adorned with a triple crown or.
 The triple crown contains a cap (velvet/fabric lining visible through the gold structure) gules.

+The arms is also used by Bancroft's School in London, supported by the Company.